astromatic/psfex/doc/src/GettingStarted.rst

 ASCII files with each catalogue name preceded by ``@`` (one per line).
 One should use lists instead of the catalogue file names if the number of input catalogues is too large to be handled directly by the shell.
-Any :option:`-Parameter Value` statement in the command-line overrides the corresponding definition in the configuration file or any default value (see below).
+Any `-Parameter Value` statement in the command-line overrides the corresponding definition in the configuration file or any default value (see below).